BEng (Hons)

 Industry Focused

-We have strong links with industry and place considerable emphasis on student projects and practical, problem-based learning.
+Strong industry links with a solid emphasis on student projects and practical, problem-based learning.

 Work Placement Opportunities